Behind Mascot Rivalries - Marketing Strategy of Team Characters

 The Economic Impact of Mascots

 NPB team mascots are significant revenue sources in team management.
-Mascot merchandise accounts for an estimated 20-30% of total team merchandise sales, with mascot goods dominating children's product sales.
+Mascot merchandise, from plush toys to apparel, provides a steady stream of sales that does not depend on game results, and mascot goods are a familiar sight in children's product lineups.
 Popular mascots like SoftBank's Harry Hawk, Nippon-Ham's Frep the Fox, and Lotte's Mar-kun enjoy high recognition as team faces.
 Mascot economic impact extends beyond stadiums.
 Community event appearances, school visits, and commercial facility promotions enhance brand awareness and attract new fans.
 Mascots are particularly crucial for engaging female and child fan demographics.

 Character Design Strategy